Accredited Employer Work Visa (AEWV )- Learn More

 4. What is the application process and how long does it take?

-The current processing time for AEWV is around 4- 6 months (it could be longer or shorter depending on circumstances).
+The current processing time for AEWV could be from 2 weeks to around 2 months (it could be longer or shorter depending on circumstances).
 To apply for an AEWV, you would need to have a job offer from a New Zealand accredited employer.
 As soon as you have a job offer, you should start preparing documents and evidence for your application.

 To reduce the visa processing time, we suggest having a “decision-ready” application at submission which includes all the required documents and complete information.
 Our team of experts can take away the stressing of navigating the complicated work visa rules from you and guide you through this process.